railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

 Suppose you have an invoice of 3000 EUR; the amount you actually receive from the customer is 2995 EUR.
 You would consider the invoice as entirely paid.
 How would you proceed?

 To create a new `Customer Payment`, select the customer, key in the `Paid Amount`, e.g. 2995 and select the `Payment Method`, i.e. your bank journal.
 Any open invoices, credit notes or advances for this partner will be displayed on the ``Payment Information`` tab.
 In this example, the 3000 EUR invoice will be proposed.
-Now to consider this invoice as fully paid, you have to open the journal item on the ``Payment Information`` tab and change the amount to 3000, to be able to post the write-off.

 Now you have to tell OpenERP that you want to consider the invoice as fully paid.
 Simply click the invoice line on the ``Payment Information`` tab to make it editable.
-Now check the :guilabel:`Full Reconcile` checkbox, and notice that the amount changes to the full amount of the invoice.
+Now select the :guilabel:`Full Reconcile` checkbox, and notice that the amount changes to the full amount of the invoice.

 .. figure::  images/account_cust_reconcile.png
    :scale: 75